Jacob Ruppert: Legacy

 On April 16, 1940, the Yankees dedicated a plaque in Ruppert's memory, to hang on the center field wall of Yankee Stadium, near the flagpole and the monument that had been dedicated to former manager Miller Huggins.
 The plaque called Ruppert "Gentleman, American, sportsman, through whose vision and courage this imposing edifice, destined to become the home of champions, was erected and dedicated to the American game of baseball."
 The plaque now rests in Monument Park at New Yankee Stadium.

-An apocryphal story says that Ruppert is responsible for the Yankees' famous pinstriped uniforms; according to this account, Ruppert chose pinstripes to make the often-portly Ruth appear less obese, but the uniform was in fact introduced in 1912.
+An apocryphal story says that Ruppert is responsible for the Yankees' famous pinstriped uniforms; according to this account, Ruppert chose pinstripes to make the often-portly Ruth appear less obese, but the uniform was, in fact, introduced in 1912.

 A beer was named after Ruppert, as were Ruppert Stadium in Newark, New Jersey.
 Ruppert Park in Manhattan, is part of the Ruppert Yorkville Towers housing complex was built on the site the brewery in Yorkville, Manhattan.

 National Baseball Hall of Fame

 On December 3, 2012, Ruppert was elected to the National Baseball Hall of Fame by the new Pre-Integration Era Committee, which considers candidates (managers, umpires, executives, and players) every three years that have been identified by the Baseball Writers' Association of America (BBWAA) appointed Historical Overview Committee from the era prior to 1947.
 He was inducted into the Hall on July 28, 2013.
-His induction speech was given by Anne Vernon, a fifth-generation descendant of Ruppert's brother George.
+Anne Vernon, a fifth-generation descendant of Ruppert's brother George, gave his induction speech.